sevenbytes/meteo_exporter/README.md

 # meteo_exporter
-Weather API exporter for Prometheus
+Norwegian Meteorological Institute and the Norwegian Broadcasting Corporation weather API exporter for Prometheus.